 My employer pays some of my bill, can I pay later after I turn in my grades?

 While we cannot postpone the due date for all of your charges, you may request for some of them to be deferred to a later due date assigned by KU.
 Students wishing to use this payment option, need to request an Employer Reimbursement Deferment using our online form.
 The student's proof of this benefit entitlement must be uploaded with the request form.
 In addition, the student making the request needs to pay $400 per course, plus any inclusive access fees or institute fees.
 The payment plan option is not available for these payments.

 - Request deferment online

-- Upload proof of benefit with online request (email it separately if needed)
+- Upload proof of benefit with an online request (email it separately if needed)

 All items are required by the due date assigned to be considered for this deferment.
 Previous delinquencies may result in a denial of this request.